gjwgit/SEKA/README.md

 # SEKA : Seeking Knowledge Graph Anomalies

 ## Introduction

-This is an open access repository produced as a part of research conducted contributing towards a PhD in Computer Science.
-The development of this project is still under progress.
-Hence, there will be frequent source code commits.
+Development is under progress.
+Expect frequent source code commits.

 This repository provides the implementation of an approach to unsupervised anomaly detection in knowledge graphs.
-We first characterize triples in a directed edge-labelled knowledge graph using a set of binary features, and then employ a one-class support vector machine classifier to classify these triples  as normal or abnormal.
+The algorithm first characterises triples in a directed edge-labelled knowledge graph using a set of binary features, and then uses a one-class support vector machine classifier to classify the triples as normal or abnormal.

-## Technologies
+## Requirements

 This project is implemented using:

 * Python 3.6

 Following Python packages are used in the project.

 * pandas v1.3.1
 * nltk v3.6.2
 * networkx v2.6.2